BunsenLabs/bunsen-fortune/README.md

 # Dependencies

 The `fortune` program, contained in the `fortune-mod` package on most Linux systems.
+Possibly `gnu coreutils` for the `mk.sh` script.

 # Installation

-`sudo cp crunchbang crunchbang.dat /usr/share/fortune/`
-or
-`sudo cp crunchbang crunchbang.dat /usr/share/games/fortunes/`
+the `mk.sh` script will build the necessary files from the `crunchbang` file and prompt you to copy them (install) to a directory of your choice.
+This also makes it easier to manually add cookies to the file.
+Use `./mk.sh` to execute the build/install script.

 # Folded or Not?

 Many (classical, old) fortune cookie files are folded to max.
 80 chars width.
-I didn't see much sense in doing so, but i have now added a folded version.
+I didn't see much sense in doing so, but i have added an option to the script.
-Which one is better?
+You can also choose the max. width to fold, always respecting word boundaries.

 # Customization & Changes

 Please open an Issue, or post to [this thread](http://crunchbang.org/forums/viewtopic.php?pid=439411) if you want to add or change something. or make a merge request, or pm me, anything!

-You can make changes to your local copy, but then have to regenerate the `crunchbang.dat` file with `strfile crunchbang`, and re-install.

 # TODO: